Uluwatu, Bali: Transportation

 The closest airport to Uluwatu is Ngurah Rai International Airport in Denpasar, 21 mi north from Uluwatu.
 There are 41 airlines that depart out of the airport, and the airport offers nonstop flights to 50 cities every week.
 There is a minimum of 966 domestic flights and 889 international flights per week departing from it.

 Tourism and development

 In recent decades, Uluwatu has undergone rapid tourism-driven development, transforming from a sparsely populated coastal area into one of Bali's most prominent luxury destinations.
 The region now features numerous high-end resorts, boutique hotels, and private villas built along the limstone cliffs, as well as beach clubs and restaurants that cater to international visitors.

-While this growth has significantly boosted the local economy, ir has also raised concerns about environmental pressure on the fragile coastal ecosystem, increased traffic congestion, and the long-term sustainability of large-scale construction in the area.
-Authorities and community froups have debated how to balance continued tourism investment with cultural preservation and environmental protection.
+While this growth has significantly boosted the local economy, it has also raised concerns about environmental pressure on the fragile coastal ecosystem, increased traffic congestion, and the long-term sustainability of large-scale construction in the area.
+Authorities and community groups have debated how to balance continued tourism investment with cultural preservation and environmental protection.